 The streak isn't just a number—it's a commitment to your future self.

-The psychology is powerful: Once you have a 15-day streak, you don't want to break it.
-Loss aversion becomes your ally instead of your enemy.
+The psychology is powerful: once you have a 15-day streak, you don't want to break it.
+Loss aversion—the same force that usually works against you—becomes your ally.
+This connects to the broader principle of study accountability—building systems that keep you honest with yourself.

 3. Use the 90-minute block

 Your brain works in ultradian rhythms—cycles of approximately 90 minutes.
-After 90 minutes of focused work, your concentration naturally dips.
+After 90 minutes of focused work, your concentration naturally dips, regardless of how motivated you feel.

 For a deeper dive into focused work, read our guide on Deep Work with Athenify.